 Some other methods for making your first person narrator's voice distinctive:

-• Choose four or five words that your character likes to use and make a note of them.
-They could be adjectives they use most often for things they like or dislike (e.g. ‘fantastic’ or ‘weird’), for example
+- Choose four or five words that your character likes to use and make a note of them.
+They could be adjectives they use most often for things they like or dislike (e.g. 'fantastic' or 'weird'), for example.
+(This tactic may be especially useful if you're working with a fiction ghostwriter, and want to give them a clear sense of your imagined voice from the get-go.)

 5: Make your protagonist's voice active